This is the BEST Lobster Mac and Cheese. It's easy, creamy, and delicious! Perfect for a fancy dinner to impress guests.

 - Slowly pour milk into the flour mixture, whisking at the same time to prevent clumping until all the milk is added.
 Add sour cream and stir.
 Continue whisking and heating the sauce until smooth and slightly thickened, 2-3 minutes.

-- Add in 1 cup each of the colby jack and havarti cheese, then stir until melted.
+- Remove from heat.
+Add in 1 cup of the colby jack and 1 cup of havarti cheese, then stir until melted.

 This was extremely good.
 I would eat this again any time.